June 2, 2017

 For more resources on temporary worker safety, visit OSHA’s Protecting Temporary Workers page .
 OSHA has also offered guidance on injury and illness recordkeeping requirements for temporary workers.

-Hiring an uninsured subcontractor can pose a significant liability to your organization.
+Hiring subcontractors that are uninsured can pose a significant liability to your organization.

 Anyone working independently for your organization needs to be covered for work injuries.
 An independent contractor working alone may or may not carry workers’ comp insurance.